John Priestman (British Army officer)

-Major General John Hedley Thornton Priestman, CB, CBE, DSO, MC (22 July 1885 – 22 February 1964) was a senior officer in the British Army.
+Major-General John Hedley Thornton Priestman, CB, CBE, DSO, MC (22 July 1885 – 22 February 1964) was a senior officer in the British Army.

 Early life and family

 John Hedley Thornton Priestman was born on 22 July 1885, the son of J. Priestman of East Mount, Holderness.
 In 1915, he married Hilda Louise (died 1958), daughter of J. H. Corner of Esk Hall in Sleights.
 They had two children, one son and one daughter; the son, John Reeve Thornton, was killed in action in North Africa in 1943, while commissioned as a lieutenant in the Army.

 Military career

-Priestman was commissioned into a volunteer unit, the 6th Battalion, the Manchester Regiment, on 12 March 1904 before he passed his examinations and was commissioned into the Lincolnshire Regiment as a second lieutenant on 29 November 1905.
-He was promoted to a lieutenant on 8 October 1910 and served as an Adjutant between November of that year and November 1913.
+Priestman was commissioned into a part-time unit, the 6th (6th Royal Lancashire Militia) Battalion, Manchester Regiment, on 12 March 1904 before he passed his examinations and was commissioned into the Lincolnshire Regiment (later the Royal Lincolnshire Regiment) as a second lieutenant on 29 November 1905.
+He was promoted to a lieutenant on 8 October 1910 and served as an adjutant between November of that year and November 1913.
 He became a captain on 4 August 1914, an acting major on 11 September 1916, a brevet major on New Years Day 1919 and major on 5 June 1923.

 Priestman served in the First World War, and was wounded on duty.
 Mentioned in Despatches three times during the war, he received the French Croix de guerre, the Distinguished Service Order in 1917, and the Military Cross.
-He served as Officer of a Company of Gentleman Cadets at the Royal Military College, Sandhurst from July 1914 to February 1916; that April, he was posted as a Staff Captain in France for two months, before being appointed as a brigade major until September.
+He served as Officer of a Company of Gentleman Cadets at the Royal Military College, Sandhurst from July 1914 to February 1916; that April, he was posted as a Staff Captain in France for two months, before succeeding Brevet Major Harold Franklyn as a brigade major from June until September.
 He returned to his previous post until January 1917, when he was again made a brigade major, this time serving until 20 July 1917.
 The following day, Priestman became a General staff Officer of the 2nd Division in France.